Shruthi486/Railway-Reservation-System/README.md

 - RailwayException/
 - SynchronizedClass/

----

 ## ▶️ How to Run
 1. Open the project in Eclipse or any Java IDE
 2. Compile all Java files
-3. Run the main file:
+3. Run the main file: `RailwayBookingMain.java`
-   RailwayBookingMain.java

----

 ## 📖 Learning Outcomes
 - Learned OOP concepts in Java
 - Implemented exception handling
 - Used multithreading and synchronization
 - Built a real-world simulation project

----

 ## 👩‍💻 Author
 Shruthi486